The Big Empty (The Expanse): Ceres Station

 Detective Joe Miller (Thomas Jane) sneaks into the apartment of pilot and activist Julie Mao (Florence Faivre) to investigate her disappearance.
 Recent transmissions reveal a strained relationship with her wealthy father, who threatened to sell her racing ship.
 Miller and his partner Dimitri Havelock (Jay Hernandez) are sent to catch local Belter gangsters and recover stolen water.
-Although Miller catches them, he lets them go after coming to admire their survivalist defiance, but tells them to stay away from the water.
-He then resumes his search for Julie, and learns from Ceres Station's dock master that she had boarded the Scopuli.
+Although Miller catches them, he lets them go, after coming to admire their survivalist defiance, but tells them to stay away from the water.
+He then resumes his search for Julie and learns from Ceres Station's dock master that she had boarded the Scopuli.

 UN Headquarters

 Deputy Undersecretary Chrisjen Avasarala (Shohreh Aghdashloo) is reprimanded by UN Undersecretary Sadavir Errinwright (Shawn Doyle) for using banned torture techniques on OPA member Heikki Sabong (Joe Delfin).
-Avasarala believes that contraband stealth tech Sabong smuggled could cause a rift in the delicate balance between Earth and Mars.
-She sends Sabong to Luna for further interrogation, but is told he committed suicide en route.
+Avasarala believes that the contraband stealth tech that Sabong smuggled could cause a rift in the delicate balance between Earth and Mars.
+She sends Sabong to Luna for further interrogation, but then is told that he killed himself en route.